 ConsciousComputation: Computational components of conscious awareness

-The MetaLab under PI Steve Fleming have been awarded an ERC Consolidator Grant “ConsciousComputation”.
+The MetaLab under PI Steve Fleming has been awarded an ERC Consolidator Grant “ConsciousComputation”.
 This 5 year project is supported by UKRI under the UK government’s Horizon Europe funding guarantee, and runs from 2023 to 2028.

 Background